Spring 2014 Courses

 ANTH 1150-130R (3).
 Regional Cultures of Africa, T/Th 11:00-12:15 pm, Dr. Laura Deluca

 Explores African people and cultures.
 This course applies an anthropological perspective to an understanding of contemporary issues in three African contexts: Sudan, South Africa and Tanzania.
 Africa is an enormous continent comprised of more than 50 countries, over a billion people, more than 800 ethnic groups, and almost 2,000 languages.
 Obviously, a semester-long course will not be able to cover each and every interesting aspect of the African continent.
-Approved for arts and sciences core curriculum: human diversity.
+Approved for A&S core curriculum: human diversity.

 ANTH 1200-130R (3).
 Culture and Power, T/Th 2:00-3:15 pm, Dr. Carol Conzelman